-With the anticipated construction of a new assisted living facilities, Mound will have some supply of housing for every stage with the exception.
-However, it is difficult to assess whether the community is in balance with its mixture of housing types.
-The redevelopment that has and will be occurring continues to add to the mix of housing types.
+With the new assisted living facility and 62+ co-op project, Mound will have some supply of housing for every stage.
+The City's future focus will be on starter or bigger single family homes (Figure 4.4) in future infill development activities.
+The infill development that has and will be occurring continues to add to the mix of housing types.

 Rental housing is another component of life-cycle housing that needs to be monitored over time.
 Rental housing is a critical component as it provides more housing options for both the beginning and end of the life-cycle chain.
 It also fulfills the needs of several segments of the population including commercial and retail service employees; single-income families and individuals; senior citizens living on fixed incomes; young people moving out of childhood homes and into the workforce; and economically disadvantaged households.
-While redevelopment is hoped to add new housing units, overall the rental housing stock in the City of Mound is aging and is in need of ongoing maintenance.
+While infill development is hoped to add new housing units, overall the rental housing stock in the City of Mound is aging and is in need of ongoing maintenance.
 The City may want to use rental housing maintenance regulations, licensing programs, and rehabilitation funding programs to ensure that the existing rental housing supply is maintained in good condition.